1.Scotiabank Passport Visa Infinite Card

 - 5%Scene+ points on dining and entertainment

-This card shines for its high earning potential on groceries and dining, making it an excellent choice for those who want to maximize their rewards on everyday purchases.
+This card shines for its high earning potential on groceries and dining, making it a top choice for those who spend significantly in these categories.
+The robust travel insurance and no foreign transaction fees further enhance its appeal for frequent travelers.

 Pros: